-- Talk about the words my, I, with.
+- Talk about the words I, can, the, a, an.
 Print the flash cards from the inside front cover.
 Read them together.
-Ask students to locate one or two high-frequency words on some of the pages.
-Ask: What letter do you expect to see first? - On a piece of paper, students draw a picture of themselves doing an activity from the story.
-They write the words I write with my \\\\\.
+Ask students to locate can and I on each page. - On a piece of paper, students draw a picture of themselves doing an activity from the story.
+They write the words, I can catch a .
 They find the final word in the story and read their sentence to a partner.

-- Model fluent reading of a section of the story for students to repeat, e.g. pages 2, 4, 6 and 8.
-Continue on until the end of the story with the students repeating after hearing the model. - Students take turns to read the story to a partner.
+- Model fluent reading of a section of the story for students to repeat, e.g. pages 2, 4 and 6.
+Then follow with three more pages.
+Continue on until the end of the story with students repeating after hearing the model. - Students take turns to read the story to a partner.